manik96m/aws/storage/EBSvsS3.md

 ## EBS

 - Size up to 16 TiB
-- Block storage can break a file into multiple
+- Block storage can break a file into multiple blocks
 - Individual blocks can be updated depending on the change

 ## S3